mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ## Running the Node
+After Downloading the bundle, unzip the bundle and change to that directory

 ### Setting up your local machine configuration for every new Terminal opened

 You need to set two environment variables for the node to be able to connect to Infura API, and for it